Doctor arrested in Kurukshetra for breaking COVID-19 guidelines, later released on bail | Law-Order

-A doctor, who had last month tested positive for coronavirus, was arrested on Sunday for allegedly breaking COVID-19 guidelines when he went to the deputy commissioner's camp office despite knowing his positive status, police said.
+A doctor, who had tested positive for coronavirus a few days ago, was arrested on Sunday for allegedly breaking COVID-19 guidelines when he went to the deputy commissioner's camp office along with relatives of his patients when he knew that he had tested positive for the virus, police said.

+Police said the group created a ruckus over alleged lack of oxygen at the doctor's hospital while the district administration claimed that an enquiry by the Chief Medical Officer found that oxygen was sufficient.

 Lokender Goel, owner of a private hospital in Kurukshetra, whose facility had been admitting COVID patients, was arrested after a case was registered against him under various provisions of the Indian Penal Code and the Disaster Management Act, 2005.